-Israeli companies are subject to "corporate tax" on their worldwide income.
-The applicable rate for 2010 was 25%.
-The rate was reduced to 24% in 2011, and will be further reduced to 23% in 2012, 22% in 2013, 21% in 2014, 20% in 2015 and 18% in 2016 and thereafter.
+Israeli companies are generally subject to income tax on their taxable income.
+The applicable rate for 2011 was 24% and under the Income Tax Ordinance was scheduled to decline to 23% in 2012, 22% in 2013, 21% in 2014, 20% in 2015 and 18% in 2016 and thereafter.
+However following the recommendations of Trachtenberg Committee, at the end of 2011 the Israeli parliament passed an amendment to the Income Tax Ordinance pursuant to which the gradual reduction in the tax rate was abolished, and the 2010 corporate tax rate of 25% was reinstated for an indefinite period, commencing on January 1, 2012.

 However, the effective rate of tax payable by a company which is qualified under Israeli law as an "Industrial Company" and/or which derives income from an "approved enterprise" or a "benefited enterprise" (as further discussed below) may be lower.
 See this Item 10E.
 "Additional Information - Taxation - Tax Benefits Under the Law for the Encouragement of Capital Investments, 1959."